 The companies which are succeeding in this tough and highly competitive market understand very well that it all comes down to good candidate experience.
 It’s no longer sufficient to simply move the candidates from one stage to the next stage during the interview process, but being thoughtful and planning every interaction they have with your company is also very critical as that provides a great candidate experience.
+Our earlier blog about 10 questions which interviewers should never ask candidates can also be useful for you.

 Listed here are five companies which have taken the candidate experience to another level: